 - dark chocolate chips - 1 cup

-- coarse sea salt for sprinkling - t tablespoon
+- coarse sea salt for sprinkling - 1 tablespoon

-Carefully add the egg and egg yolk and mix for another minute.
+- Carefully add the eggs, one at a time, and mix for another minute.
 Scrape down the sides of the bowl thoroughly.

-In a medium bowl whisk together the flour, salt and baking soda.
+- In a medium bowl whisk together the flour, salt, baking soda and baking powder.
 Add the dry mixture to the butter mixture and mix on low until the flour is just incorporated.
 Fold in the chocolate chips with a spatula or wooden spoon.

 - Cover and chill the dough in the refrigerate for at least 30 minutes.
 You must not skip this step, if the dough is too warm the cookies will spread like thin crepes.
 Once the cookies have chilled, preheat the oven to 350°.

 - Line cookie sheets with Silpat mats or parchment paper and scoop cookies with a small scoop or larger scoop for big boy cookies.
 Place 2 inches apart and sprinkle each ball with with sea salt.

 - Bake for 10 to 12 minutes, depending on the size of dough balls.
 Rotate the trays halfway through.

 - Let cool for a couple minutes and transfer to cooling racks.
 If you like extra salt, add a little now while the chocolate is warm and melty.